DPotoyan/Chem324/_sources/ch02/note02.md

 u(x, t) = X(x) \cdot T(t)
 $$

-- **Principles of superposition:** The wave equation is linear, meaning there $u$ terms appear with first order on both side. that means that linear combination of two solutions $c_1 u_1+c_2u_2$ is also a solution.
-If you have $n$ particular solutions than you write general solution as linear combination of n terms
+- **Principle of superposition:** The wave equation is linear which you can see by  $u$ terms appearing with first order on both side.
+Linearity means that linear combination of two solutions $c_1 u_1+c_2u_2$ is also a solution.
+If you have $n$ particular solutions than you write general solution as linear combination of n terms.

 ### Step 1: Plug the Product of Univariate Functions into the Wave Equation